Rahul 'mercilessly attacked' for raising questions, says Priyanka Gandhi | Politics

 Rahul 'mercilessly attacked' for raising questions, says Priyanka Gandhi

-Congress leader Priyanka Gandhi on Tuesday made a scathing attack against the Centre and charged that her brother Rahul Gandhi was mercilessly attacked by the whole BJP dispensation, and the Prime Minister himself found it appropriate to malign him just because he asks questions.
+Congress leader Priyanka Gandhi on Tuesday made a scathing attack against the Centre and charged that the whole BJP dispensation was mercilessly attacking her brother Rahul Gandhi, and that the Prime Minister himself found it appropriate to malign him just because he asks questions.

 - Country: